5G: Opportunities or Threats?

 - Michael Trabbia, Chief Technical and Innovation Officer, Orange Group.

-- Yaël Benayoun, Co-founder of the association Le Mouton Numérique.
+- Yaël Benayoun, co-founder of the nonprofit organization Le Mouton Numérique.